 TLS server certificates.
 These certificates are issued by a trusted certificate authority and are designated for use in server authentication.

-ATSC 3.0 application signer certificates.
+ATSC 3.0 author and distributor application signer certificates.
 These certificates are issued by a trusted certificate authority and are designated for use in code signing.

+ATSC 3.0 broadcast signaling signer certificates.
+These certificates are issued by a trusted certificate authority and are designated for use in signing broadcast signaling messages.

 OCSP responder certificates.
 These certificates are issued by a trusted certificate authority and are designated for use in OCSP responder authentication.